pbertera/must-gather-node/README.md

 For example:

+- the file `resources/commands` contains a list of commands to execute on all the nodes
-- the commands from the file `resources/commands.role-master` is executed only on master nodes
+- the commands from the file `resources/commands.role-master` are executed only on master nodes
-- on a node with label `node.openshift.io/os_id: rhel` the OS-specific commands are defined into the file `resources/commands.os-rhel`
+- the commands from the file `resources/commands.os-rhel` are executed only on RHEL nodes (nodes with label `node.openshift.io/os_id: rhel`)
-- on a node with label `node.openshift.io/os_id: rhcos` the OS-specific commands are defined into the file `resources/commands.os-rhcos`
+- the commands from the file `resources/commands.os-rhcos` are executed only on RHCOS nodes (nodes with label `node.openshift.io/os_id: rhcos`)
-- if the label `node.openshift.io/os_id` is missing or is not matching any `resources/commands.*`, only the commands from `resources/commands` will be executed
+- the commands from the file `resources/commands.role-master` are executed only on nodes with role master

 ### Defining the files to retrieve